 Head to Beijing, Shanghai or Taiwan if you’re a mobile and SaaS startup.

 SOSV accelerator gives you $120k in funding and is a 6-month program.
 They did not say if they take equity in the presentation or on their site.
 Check this.

-Wanted to see this talk as I knew CrazyEgg had been around for over 10 years and Suneet had been bought on recently to re-ignite the company.
+Wanted to see this talk as I knew CrazyEgg had been around for over 10 years, and Suneet had been brought on recently to re-ignite the company.